Zachary Smith Reynolds: Reynolda Estate

 The 1,067-acre estate would be completed in winter of 1917.
 Its centerpiece was a 64-room mansion, described modestly as a "bungalow" by Smith's parents.
 The house was four stories tall and divided into a central section with two wings, each attached to the main house at a 20-degree angle.
 The design and construction of the house took a total of five years: its layout and utilities became complex to meet the needs of the family.
 The final plan included two kitchens, three dumbwaiters, an elevator, fourteen bathrooms, a telephone in each room and an Aeolian Company pipe organ featuring four keyboards and a pedal footboard.
 The rugs, curtains and other furnishings were designed and placed to absorb its harsh tones and create a warmer sound.
 The relatively simple exterior of the "bungalow" betrayed the luxurious interior: the main rooms—central living room, reception hall and dining room—were decorated with detailed paneling, carved moldings and rosettes, including Corinthian, Doric and Ionic columns, and each public room had a fireplace with a carved-marble mantelpiece.

 The main house was complemented by formal gardens, vineyards, a golf course, two tennis courts, an outdoor swimming pool and a man-made lake with a boathouse, called "Lake Katharine."
 The lake was created by damming the nearby Silas Creek.
 Its depth was regulated by a spillway that led into an artificial pool with a concrete bottom.
 Occasionally the lake would be emptied for cleaning by sweeping out the bottom and sides.
 Adjoining the property was the so-called "Reynolda Village," which was primarily used for housing the estate's staff.
 The village had its own post office, two churches, two schools and a model farm to exhibit and innovate the latest practices in agriculture, horticulture and livestock production.

 The building of the Reynolda estate coincided with the growing wealth of the Reynolds family: RJR experienced a sharp increase in profit after the introduction of the Camel brand, with net profits jumping from US$2.9 million in 1912 to $23.8 million in 1924.
-In 1922, The Wall Street Journal reported that RJR's net earnings were the highest ever taken in by a tobacco manufacturer in history.
+In 1922, The Wall Street Journal reported that RJR's net earnings were the highest ever posted by a tobacco manufacturer in history.